 People have reported issues with Transcend and Samsung Class 10 cards.

 If you are using a new card, or one that you've had around, you MUST format it to FAT32 or FAT.
+We recommend a card that stores no more than 32GB, due to the older FAT32 formatting mentioned below.

 We've found that the most successful formatting method is one that overwrites the card, not just 'erasing' it which can leave old data intact.
 The Mac OS provides this option in the Disk Utility.
 Click the Erase tab, open Security Options, and slide the slider to the 'single pass of zeros' option.
 There are more comprehensive secure erase options, but they take longer.